Pterostylis arenicola: Taxonomy and naming

 Pterostylis arenicola was first formally described in 1989 by Mark Clements and Joyce Stewart from a specimen collected south of Tailem Bend and the description was published in Australian Orchid Research.
 The specific epithet (arenicola) is derived from the Latin words arena meaning "sand" and -cola meaning "dweller".

 Distribution and habitat

-The sandhill rustyhood is only known from populations at Grange and West Lakes in the Adelaide metropolitan area, “between Tailem Bend and Wellington” and an area “south-east of Langhorne Creek and near the lower Murray and Murray Lakes.”
+Sandhill rustyhood is only known from populations at Grange in the Adelaide metropolitan area, Tailem Bend, Coorong National Park, Meningie and Narrung Peninsula.
 It is locally common in sandy soil on coloured sand dunes in mallee and Callitris woodland with an understorey of shrub, heath, sedge and grass.

 There are records from Victoria but they may not be of this species.

 Ecology

 Success has been achieved in germinating seeds of P. arenicola in vitro by inoculating them with a mychorrizal fungus.

 Conservation

-Pterostylis arenicola is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the South Australian National Parks and Wildlife Act 1972.
+Pterostylis arenicola is listed as 'Vulnerable' under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the South Australian National Parks and Wildlife Act 1972.
 The main threats to the species are weed invasion, grazing and soil disturbance and inappropriate fire regimes.